Realizing ROI in Strategy Planning and Strategy Implementation

 - What are our competitive weapons?

-The result is a frame that allows for powerful and appropriate choices and decisions at every level of the enterprise (usually on a yearly basis in an operating plan, but sometimes as quickly as an immediate response) as the future emerges, thereby allowing the enterprise to accomplish its objectives while navigating changing seas.
+The result is a frame that allows for powerful appropriate choices, decisions, and strategy implementation at every level of the enterprise (usually on a yearly basis in an operating plan, but sometimes as quickly as an immediate response) as the future emerges, thereby allowing the enterprise to accomplish its objectives while navigating changing seas.

 Global 500 Food Company—Dramatic Growth